RhinoDevel/cbmtapepi/README.md

 - 1x PNP transistor (e.g. a BC557).
 - 10x 10k Ohm resistors (two of these are used to get a 20k Ohm resistor).
 - 1x Commodore cassette port plug.
-- 1x Raspberry Pi 1, Zero or 2 (more recent models may work, not tested, yet).
+- 1x Raspberry Pi 1, 2, 3 or Zero (other models may also work, not tested, yet).
 - 1x SD card (I am using an old 64MB card).
 - Optional: A push button (to be able to soft-reset the Raspberry Pi).